5jt/dyalog-cookbook/manuscript/03 Package MyApp as an executable.md

 Looking in Windows Explorer at `Z:\texts\en.csv`, we see its timestamp just changed.
 Our EXE works!

-[^folder]: Note that in the Cookbook the words "folder" and "directory" are used interchangeably.
+[^folder]: Note that in the Dyalog Cookbook the words "folder" and "directory" are used interchangeably.